 Chris Bodenner – Editor, Co-owner

 Chris is primarily in charge of the blog’s regular features and editing the massive in-tray.
-He also heads up project development for Dish Publishing LLC, including the creation of The Cannabis Closet and The View From Your Window books.
+He also heads up project development for Dish Publishing LLC, including the book club and The Cannabis Closet and The View From Your Window books.
 Raised by two parents in the Army, Chris bounced around 10 different states and three countries before landing in Brooklyn.
 He gets out to visit his niece in Portland, Oregon as much as he can.

 Chas Danner – Managing Editor